uabali/Classification-Wifi_RSSI-/README.md

-final assignment of pattern recognition course
+final assignment of pattern recognition class

 if you want to download